KyleLEI/NuttHeX/configs/RMDevBoard/README.txt

 ======

-This README discusses issues unique to NuttX configurations for the STMicro STM32F429I-DISCO development board featuring the STM32F429ZIT6 MCU.
-The STM32F429ZIT6 is a 180MHz Cortex-M4 operation with 2Mbit Flash memory and 256kbytes.
+This README discusses issues unique to NuttX configurations for the Robomasters development board featuring the STM32F427IIH6 MCU.
+The STM32F427IIH6 is a 180MHz Cortex-M4 operation with 2Mbit Flash memory and 256kbytes.
 The board features:

   - On-board ST-LINK/V2 for programming and debugging,
-  - On-board 64 Mbits (8 Mbytes) External SDRAM (1 Mbit x 16-bit x 4-bank)
-  - L3GD20, ST MEMS motion sensor, 3-axis digital output gyroscope,
-  - TFT 2.4" LCD, 262K color RGB, 240 x 320 pixels
-  - Touchscreen controller
-  - Two user LEDs and two push-buttons,
+  - Two user LEDs and one push-button,
   - USB OTG FS with micro-AB connector, and
   - Easy access to most MCU pins.

-NOTE:  Includes basic NSH command support with full 8MByte SDRAM + the
-       internal 256K.
-Unsupported are the LCD and USB interfaces.

-       The board pin configuration to support on-board SDRAM and LCD prevents use of the OTG FS module which is normally used for USB NSH sessions.
-Instead, the board routes the OTG HS pins to the USB OTG connector.

-       The NSH configuration / testing that has been done so far was performed by connecting an external RS-232 line driver to pins PA9 (TX) and PA10 (RX) and configuring USART1 as the NSH console.

-Refer to the http://www.st.com website for further information about this board (search keyword: 429i-disco)
+Refer to the http://www.robomaster.com website for further information about this board

 Contents
 ========